xlladdins/xll/docs/Excel4MacrosE-G.md

 | 5                  | Publisher (Macintosh)        |
 | 6                  | Subscriber (Macintosh)       |

-Reference    specifies the cell range in R1C1 format of the publisher or subscriber that you want information about.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the cell range in R1C1 format of the publisher or subscriber that you want information about.
 Reference is required if you have more than one publisher or subscriber of a single edition name on the active workbook.
 Use reference to specify the location of the subscriber you want to return information about.
 If the subscriber is a picture, or if the publisher is an embedded chart, reference is the number of the object as displayed in the Name box.

 **Remarks**